NU-CEM/2024_BaZrS3_Phase_Transitions/README.md

  - All data used in the plotting scripts are in `data`, additional README is provided inside.
  - All figures plotted using the scripts provided are saved in `figs`
  - The models trained using the HSE06 and PBEsol functionals are stored in `models`
- - All structures for the orthorhombic, tetragonal and cubic phases we predict for the BaZrS3 perovskite are present in `structures`, additional README is provided inside.
+ - All structures for the orthorhombic, tetragonal and cubic phases we predict for the BaZrS3 perovskite are present in `structures`